projects

 Frequently Asked Questions (FAQ)

-A: Absolutely.
-Our group works with researchers at TRIUMF, RIKEN, FRIB, and other international facilities.
+Absolutely.
+Our group works with researchers at TRIUMF (Vancouver), RIKEN (Japan), FRIB (USA), and other international facilities.
 Students working in the group will have the opportunity to travel for experiments or meet our collaborators.

 Research fellowships for students and postdocs